john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

 ## Configure the Comcast Router

 Okay, after some shakanery I was able to log onto my Comcast modem by going to the ip `10.0.0.1`.
 This may or may not work for you.
 Apparently it varies.
-I have no idea why it *would* though.
+For some inexplicable "Comcast reason".

 > TODO